 Types of Apomixis

-In general, fertilization in the adjoining sexual embryo sac and subsequent endosperm formation is necessary to form viable seeds.
-The developing embryos closest to the embryo sac grow towards it, presumably to obtain nutrient and other developmental signals from the embryo sac.
+Simultaneous fertilization in the adjoining sexual embryo sac is required to form viable seeds.
+The developing embryos grow towards it to obtain nutrient and signals from the embryo sac.

 There are some few further types of apomixis which are discussed in brief below.